Updated April 2023

 Begin by exploring the Family Mediation certificate from Kompass (a division of Herzing College).

 It meets the educational requirements for the Accredited Family Mediator (AccFM) designation from the Ontario Association for Family Mediation.
-It also includes coursework that counts for 21 hours of specialized training for the Qualified Mediator (Q.Med) designation from the ADR Institute of Ontario.
+It also includes coursework that counts for 64.5 hours toward FMC certification and 21 hours of specialized training for the Qualified Mediator (Q.Med) designation from the ADR Institute of Ontario.

 The program covers the fundamentals of family law, the impact of divorce on parents and children, and the stages of the mediation process.
 Students learn how to screen parties for mediation, manage emotions, facilitate discussion, and more.